MaskControl: Spatio-Temporal Control for Masked Motion Synthesis: Experiment

 \subsection{Body Part Editing}

-With spatial signal control, our model is capable of conditioning on multiple joints, which can be treated as distinct body parts, while generating the remaining body parts based on text input.
-In Table \ref{tab:upperbody_editing} We quantitatively compare our approach to existing methods designed for this task, including MDM \citep{MDM} and MMM \citep{MMM}.
-Additionally, we compare it with OmniControl \citep{OmniControl}, which also supports spatial signal control.
+With joint signal controls, our model is capable of conditioning on multiple joints, which can be treated as distinct body parts, while generating the remaining body parts based on text input.
+In Tab. \ref{tab:upperbody_editing} We quantitatively compare our approach to existing methods designed for this task, including MDM \citep{MDM} and MMM \citep{MMM}.
+Additionally, we compare it with OmniControl \citep{OmniControl} and MotionLCM \cite{motionlcm}, which also supports joint signal control.
 However, our evaluation demonstrates that OmniControl performs poorly in this task.
 Following the evaluation protocol from \citep{MMM}, we condition the lower body parts on ground truth for all frames and generate the upper body based on text descriptions using the HumanML3D dataset \citep{t2m}.
 Our model is evaluated without retraining, using the same model as in the \textit{Train on All Joints} setup, ensuring a fair comparison with OmniControl, which is trained on a subset of joints.
 Specifically, we condition only on the pelvis, left foot, and right foot as the lower body signals.

 The results show that MDM struggles significantly when conditioned on multiple joints, with the FID score increasing to 4.827.
 Although OmniControl supports multiple joint control, our experiments reveal that it also suffers under these conditions, with its FID score rising to 1.213.
-This is consistent with the Cross-Joint evaluation in Table \ref{tab:main_eval}, which evaluate on multiple joint combination, where OmniControl's FID score deteriorates considerably.
+This is consistent with the Cross-Joint evaluation in Tab. \ref{tab:all_evall}, which evaluate on multiple joint combination, where OmniControl's FID score deteriorates considerably.
 MMM performs well in this task but requires retraining with separate codebooks for upper and lower body parts.
 In contrast, our model outperforms all other methods across all metrics without any retraining.
-When comparing to the `Train on Pelvis Only' setup in Table \ref{tab:main_eval}, our model achieves similar FID and R-Precision scores, highlighting its robustness in handling multiple joint control signals.
+When comparing to the `Train on Pelvis Only' setup in Tab. \ref{tab:main_eval}, our model achieves similar FID and R-Precision scores, highlighting its robustness in handling multiple joint control signals.